10 Strategies to Get More Reviews and Compete in SERPs

 6. Make Leaving A Review Simple

 Customers crave convenience.
-Providing an accessible, simple, and quick process to leave a review is vital to getting more of them.
-With some due diligence you can delight customers with a painless process.
+So providing an accessible, simple, and quick process to leave a review is vital to getting more of them.
+With some due diligence, you can delight customers with a painless process.

-- Create or claim your online listings/profiles on the various review sites and provide customers links for easy access.
+- Create or claim your online listings/profiles on sites like Google or Facebook and provide customers links to them for easy access.

 - If it’s quick, it’s easy.
-Using GatherUp’s Ultimate request mode customers can give a Net Promoter Score rating, answer up to 5 survey questions, and give both a 1st- and 3rd-party review in about two minutes.
+In Ultimate Request Mode, offered by GatherUp, you can request a Net Promoter Score, answers to up to 5 survey questions, customer feedback, and a 3rd-party review in about two minutes.

-We surveyed consumers and asked “Which site do you prefer to leave a review on?” and learned that consumers ages 25-34 prefer to leave a review on:
+We surveyed consumers and asked “Which site do you prefer to leave a review on?” and learned that consumers ages 25-34 prefer to give feedback on the following:

 - 40.8% Google